mskcc/cwl-commandlinetools/picard_fix_mate_information_1.96/README.md

-# CWL and Dockerfile for running Picard - AddOrReplaceReadGroups
+# CWL and Dockerfile for running Picard - FixMateInformation

 ## Version of tools in docker image (/container/Dockerfile)